 Ok, I realise a shopping outlet village doesn’t sound like the best thing for kids but stick with me for this one, they have an amazing kids playground.
 About an hours west of Verona, close to Lake Iseo there is a big outlet mall with lots of brands and a fab, large, free playground where little ones can stretch their legs and enjoy.

 Top 10 things to do in Verona with kids: The Arena

 One of my favourite places in Verona is the Arena in Piazza Bra which appears suddenly like a sleeping giant as you wind your way through the beautiful Veronese streets.
-This roman amphitheatre is older than the Colosseum in Rome and much smaller.
+This Roman amphitheatre is older than the Colosseum in Rome and much smaller.
 It’s a great place to take kids who can run through the hallways underneath and imagine the gladiators who would have waited here for their moment of glory.
 It’s atmospheric and perfect for fuelling young imaginations.

 Top 10 things to do in Verona with kids: Stop for Romeo & Juliet biscuits

 Verona is packed full of sweet treats and there are bakeries all over the city full of delicious looking pastries.
 When you’re in Verona though there’s one you must try, ‘Romeo’s Sighs and Juliet’s Kisses’.
 These sweet biscotti are found in all the local bakeries and can be bought pre-packed by the bag or have the baker weigh out as many as you choose.
-They are crumbly and really tasty.
+They are crumbly and biscuity and really tasty.

 Rainy day activity.